-Out of the box, the integration uses a One Step to map the fields from the Cherwell incident to parameters in the xMatters Integration Builder web service.
-The One Step is manually triggered in the out of the box mApp, but an Automation Process could be created to kick it off automatically.
+Out of the box, the integration uses a One Step to map the fields from the Cherwell incident to parameters in xMatters.
+The One Step is manually triggered in the out-of-the-box mApp, but an Automation Process could be created to kick it off automatically.
 The One Step uses a web service to make an HTTP POST to the Integration Builder, which generates the event payload.
-Before creating the event, the script will search xMatters for the "Owned By Team" value and if it exists in xMatters will target that group.
+Before creating the event, the script searches xMatters for the "Owned By Team" value and, if it exists in xMatters, targets that group.
 If not, it uses the entry in the New Incident form layout.
 The integration uses a similar process for the "Owned By" value.

-To begin, download the communication plan attached to this article and extract it to a location on your local machine.
-Some of the instructions in this article will reference specific folders within the extracted integration archive.
+To begin, download the workflow attached to this article and save it to a location on your local machine.
+Don't extract the contents - you'll import the zip file directly into xMatters.

-The mApp from the Cherwell mApp Exchange is also needed.
+You also need the mApp from the Cherwell mApp Exchange.

 The first step in setting up your integration is to configure xMatters.